 Although the trademarks of McCrath’s teams are teamwork and unselfishness, there is not only ample opportunity for players to reach their true potential but to showcase individual talent as well.
 In fact, 36 former players have been drafted by professional teams.
 McCrath also has instilled in those young men the desire to give back to the community and to the game.
 Over 150 of his former players have also followed in his footsteps and are now coaching in the high school and collegiate ranks.

-Together with UW coaching legend Mike Ryan, he cofounded Northwest Soccer Camp and for the past 40 summers has been providing the best in soccer camp programs for the area and nation’s youth (Northwest Soccer Camp alumni represent 39 states and 14 foreign countries).
-In addition, a number of campers have gone on to the international stage . . . most notably Kasey Keller, recently retired goalkeeper for the Seattle Sounders FC, and Michelle Akers, star of the US Women’s National team that won world championships in 1991 and 1999.
-On the personal level, McCrath serves as Executive Director of the National Intercollegiate Soccer Officials Association, was the founding chair of the board of directors for Soccer in the Streets, and is the President and Cofounder of Soccer Saves – a humanitarian outreach to the world’s underprivileged teenagers.
+Together with the late UW coaching legend Mike Ryan, he cofounded Northwest Soccer Camp and for the past 40 summers has been providing the best in soccer camp programs for the area and nation’s youth (Northwest Soccer Camp alumni represent 39 states and 14 foreign countries).
+In addition, a several campers have gone on to the international stage . . . most notably Kasey Keller, recently retired goalkeeper for the Seattle Sounders FC, and Michelle Akers, FIFA’s Female Player of the Century and star of the US Women’s National team that won world championships in 1991 and 1999.
+On the personal level, McCrath has served in a variety of national programs, most notably as the Secretary-Rules Editor for NCAA Men’s and Women’s Rules Committee and as Executive Director of the National Intercollegiate Soccer Officials Association.
+He also was the founding chair of the board of directors for Soccer in the Streets, and is the President and Cofounder of Soccer Saves – a humanitarian outreach to the world’s underprivileged teenagers.
 McCrath served on the advisory board for Diadora America and in 1994 he was World Cup Ambassador for Sprint.